NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

-JSON-MMap: A Specification for JSON/binary JSON memory-map (mmap) for fast file IO
+JSON-Mmap: A Specification for JSON/binary JSON memory-map (mmap) for fast file IO
 ============================================================

 - **Status of this document**: This document is currently under development.